There are two primary ways to get potential customers into your sales funnel: inbound and outbound...

 First impressions matter, but we believe that your first impressions counter resets once they become a client.
 Who you are in the sales funnel is different from who you are as a product provider, don’t give up on the process.

 If you are interested in a deeper dive on this topic, have a listen to Pipeline Meeting, the official podcast of Intro CRM.
-In the episode below, Harris talks through who needs a customer onboarding process and three specific things we like about Arrows.
+In a recent episode, Harris talks through who needs a customer onboarding process and three specific things we like about Arrows.